The Night Steve Jobs Met Andy Warhol

 Before 1980, the Dakota had been known for its famous residents, including the Lennons, Calvin Klein, Boris Karloff and Lauren Bacall, and the movie filmed there, Roman Polanski’s Rosemary’s Baby.
 Since then it’s been remembered for tragedy—Lennon’s murder on the sidewalk out front.
-A few months before John died, I’d conducted the Playboy Interview with him and Yoko.
+A few months before John died, I’d conducted a lengthy Interview with him and Yoko.
 It was the final in-depth interview of John’s life.
 One of the last things he said to me was, “I’m forty.
 Life begins at forty, so they promise.
 And I believe it, too.
 I’m, like, excited.
 Like, what’s going to happen next?”

 Steve and I waited for the ancient elevator.
 “All the girls loved Paul, but John was my favorite Beatle,” he said.
 “Lennon cut through the bullshit and told it like it was.
 I still can’t believe they killed him.
 He was a genius, a beautiful genius.”
 He said that there had been a period when he was a teenager that he listened exclusively to the Beatles, solo Lennon, and Dylan.

 The elevator, with gnarly gargoyles looking down on passengers, creaked slowly upward to the seventh floor.
 On the landing, Steve knocked on an oversized mahogany door.
 A man opened it and ushered us in.
 As instructed, we removed our shoes.
 Steve found a place to store the large box on the floor, behind a collection of walking sticks.